-For example, maybe you want to lump your soft drink inventory together for more convenient calculations.
-Perhaps some of the cases are $24 for 24 soda bottles, but you also choose to buy a more premium drink that costs $36 for 24 bottles.
-Assuming you buy the same amount of cases for each price point (say, 10 at the $24 price and 10 at the $36 price), your WAC per beverage case is $30, or $1.50 per bottle.
+Here's an example: Maybe you want to lump your soft drink inventory together for more convenient calculations.
+Perhaps some of the cases are $24 for 24 bottles, but you also choose to buy a more premium drink that costs $36 for 24 bottles.
+Assuming you buy the same amount of cases for each price point — say, 10 at the $24 price and 10 at the $36 price — your WAC per beverage case is $30, or $1.50 per bottle.

 Inventory Costing Methods: Pros, Cons & Summary

-While the FIFO, LIFO, and WAC are all accepted methods for valuation, restaurants should select the one that best fits their reporting and management styles.
-The easiest way to monitor your products is by using back office software that links with your point of sale system and provides live tracking of your inventory whenever you need it.
+While FIFO, LIFO, and WAC are all accepted methods for inventory valuation, you should select the one that best aligns with your reporting and management styles.
+The easiest way to monitor your products is by using back office software that integrates with your point of sale system and gives you live tracking of your inventory — whenever you need it.